jimdoudev/matching-game/README.md

 ## Instructions

-The starter project has some HTML and CSS styling to display a static version of the Memory Game project.
-You'll need to convert this project from a static project to an interactive one.
-This will require modifying the HTML and CSS files, but primarily the JavaScript file.

-To get started, open `js/app.js` and start building out the app's functionality

-For specific, detailed instructions, look at the project instructions in the [Udacity Classroom](https://classroom.udacity.com/me).
+The objective of the Matching Game is to try and find all the matching pairs, in as few moves as possible.

 ## Contributing

-This repository is the starter code for _all_ Udacity students.
-Therefore, we most likely will not accept pull requests.

-For details, check out [CONTRIBUTING.md](CONTRIBUTING.md).
+This repository is a project for my Udacity Front-End Nanodegree.
+After it has been accepted by Udacity, any contribution would be appreciated.